ashx3s/todo-app-next-directus-vercel/README.md

 - Authentication: [Directus Auth](https://docs.directus.io/reference/authentication.html)
 - Styling: [Tailwind](https://tailwindcss.com/)

+### Optimization Tasks

+- [ ] Pick a long term strategy for organizing route, component, and lib directories -- see the docs linked below on project structure
+- [ ] Break code up into components

 ## User Stories MVP

 - I can create new TODO items that have a title and description